Logseq DB Unofficial FAQ

 One feature that has gotten very little attention from Logseq over the years is the “namespace” feature, which gives users the ability to have some additional hierarchy.
 In the MD version this feature was never even properly documented.

-You could only edit each page’s place in the hierarchy by navigating to the page and editing this property.
-Now, however, the team has added a new “Library” feature which should make this easier, and make namespaces more useful.
+Now, however, the team has added a new “Library” feature to the DB app, which should make this easier, and make namespaces more useful.

 What is Library?
 According to the PR for this feature , it is a “page to automatically collect namespace pages.”
 You can watch the demonstration video on that page, but the idea is simple.
 If you write [[computer/apple]] it will actually make it [[library/computer/apple]] and on the page [[library]] you will see an outline of all the page names that have hierarchy.
 You can edit them by simply dragging and dropping those pages in the outline, and you can add additional namespaces as well.